avalanche-canada/ac-web/README.md

 ***

 ## Prerequisites
-The observation api uses AWS resources which means you will need an AWS key/pair set in order to use these resource.
+The observation api uses a few external resource which need to be configured.

+**AWS resources** which means you will need an AWS key/pair set in order to use these resource.
 There are a numbers of strategies to pass in credentials as described in the [AWS NodeJS Configuration Guide](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html).

+**Auth0**
+In order to be able to parse the jwt on the server we need to configure the express-jwt middleware by passing in our Auth0 application client information.

 #### Development
 For development the recommended startegy is to use profiles via ``~/.aws/credentials`` file.